jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab5.md

-# LAB 5 FreeRTOS: Queue
+# Lab 5 FreeRTOS: Queue

 ## Objective:
 * Understand how to use the queues with [`FreeRTOS`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html#queue-api).
 In this lab, the main focus will be using queues to send data among tasks.